 Am I unique?
 Not according to Google

 When I was young I thought my name was unique ... because my world extended only as far as the village of Solvay, New York.
 After my grandparents died in the early 1940s, there was only one other Major family in town, that one was headed by my father's brother, Bill (which gave me two Uncle Bills – one a Major, the other a Smolinski).
 My father, Buster, a well-known athlete in the area, became the village mayor, Bill Major was a policeman who eventually became chief.
-(Uncle Bill Smolinski was on the board of education.)
+Uncle Bill Smolinski was on the board of education, and, in Skaneateles, twenty miles from Solvay, lived my father's cousin, Sarto Major, was briefly the county sheriff, and another cousin, Charlie Major, a prominent judge.
 Mine was a small world, after all.

-The ethnic background of residents of Solvay was – and probably still is – predominately Italian.
+The ethnic background of residents of Solvay was predominately Italian.
 There also were many Irish-Americans in the village, but they had last names that were obviously Irish.

 Major, on the other hand, was considered an adjective or a military rank.
 People would ask me what kind of name Major was and I'd tell them it was Irish.
 They'd cock their heads suspiciously.
 "It doesn't sound Irish," they'd say.
 "English, maybe, but not Irish."